Politics of climate change: Youth movement

-Current outlook
+Outlook

-Historical political attempts to agree on policies to limit global warming have largely failed.
+Historical political attempts to agree on policies to limit global warming have largely failed to mitigate climate change.
 Commentators have expressed optimism that the 2020s can be more successful, due to various recent developments and opportunities that were not present during earlier periods.
 Other commentators have expressed warnings that there is now very little time to act in order to have any chance of keeping warming below 1.5 °C, or even to have a good chance of keeping global heating under 2 °C.

+According to Torsten Lichtenau, leading expert in global carbon transition, there was a huge peak on corporate climate action in 2021 – 2022 at the time of COP26, but in 2024 "it's dropped back to 2019 levels."
+As for 2024 issues like geopolitics, inflation and artificial intelligence became more important for corporations even though the number of climate concerned consumers rose.
+2024 was the first year in which the amount of money given to ESG declined.

 Opportunities

 In the late 2010s, various developments conducive to climate friendly politics saw commentators express optimism that the 2020s might see good progress in addressing the threat of global heating.